mitTransportAnalyst/documentation-of-geojson-files/README.md

 - **(5) stops**:

--- geojson for rostopsute.
+-- [Geojson for stops](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/stops.geojson).
 Since all the stops which are on one trunk should has same style.
 So each stop should have the trunk id which it belongs to.

 -- the json file which include the style for each trunk id.
 For example, "B" is the trunk id.
 ```javascript